 MLB Regulations on Pine Tar

-Major League Baseball (MLB) has put a restriction on the use of pine tar in baseball games.
-This is meant to reduce cheating during gameplay.
+Major League Baseball (MLB) has put a restriction on the use of pine tar in baseball games to reduce cheating during gameplay.
+This leads to a lot of baseball fans wondering – is pine tar legal in baseball?

 While players can use pine tar to improve their grip while batting, a player cannot apply pine tar to more than eighteen inches of the bat handle.
 If the bat is covered in more than eighteen inches of pine tar, it can be removed from gameplay by the umpire.